naeemshaikh90/Workflow/README.md

 * What should I stop doing?
 * What should I continue doing?

 Thanks for taking time to read this!
-Now its time to get back to work on some cool awesome thing.
+Now its time to get back to work on some cool awesome things.

 P.S. ✌🏼Love you folks at [Hyper](https://github.com/hyperoslo).